AppScriptIO/entity/documentation/information.md

         interface constractable `new` --> for instance creation.
 - **Entity design pattern specification**:
     - Through each `entitiy` programmatic api is exposed, which will be used to construct instance, configure constructors, and create client interfaces.
+    - instances created by Entity class maybe refered to as `Entity instance`
     - Implementations can be registered for the following behaviors:
         - __Prototype delegated instance__
         - __Configurable constructor instance__